 Mindfulness is often packaged as an individual pursuit: you carve out a space in a comfortable setting or a studio that suits your needs so you can take time to calm down, relax, or focus better for work.
 The benefits advertised are very me-oriented.

-This personal project, essential to mindfulness, overlaps with an inherent tendency in society to stack or silo individual and community, says Rhonda Magee, mindfulness teacher and law professor at the University of San Francisco, in a recent podcast with Mindful’s Editor-in-Chief Barry Boyce.
+This personal project, essential to mindfulness, overlaps with an inherent tendency in society to stack or silo individual and community, says Rhonda Magee, mindfulness teacher and law professor at the University of San Francisco, in an episode of the Point of View podcast with Mindful’s Editor-in-Chief Barry Boyce.
 In other words, we see an opportunity for mindfulness to make us better team leaders, community members, and activists, but we don’t see where the personal and social agenda can align—indeed, would they cancel each other out altogether?

 “The problem is that in our society it’s sort of either or, it’s either about the personal or it’s about the social.
 And yet, if we can open to our own experience we know we’re always already both individuals and a world,” she explained.